We respect and listen to our people, our communities and our local governments.

 Lucara is committed to sustainable development and continuous improvement.
 This requires us to apply the precautionary principle in all of our planning.
 Thorough environmental and social impact assessments assist us in developing robust management systems and plans that minimize adverse impacts and identify and maximize opportunities for sustainable investments.

-Our commitments are set out in our CSR Policy, which we review every two years and which was last updated in February 2019.
+Our commitments are set out in our Corporate Social Responsibility Charter, which we review every two years and which was last updated in March 2022.

 We have adopted and apply good international corporate governance principles aligned with our values and the requirements of publicly listed mining companies.

 Corporate responsibility is central to our strategic and operational thinking.
 We cannot sustain good financial and operational performance without simultaneously achieving our objectives in health and safety, environmental stewardship, human resource development, and community investment.

 The Kimberley Process is an international certification program designed to remove conflict diamonds – defined as rough diamonds used to finance wars against governments - from the global supply chain.
 The KPCS imposes extensiverequirements on its members (governments and companies) to enable certification of rough diamond shipments as ‘conflict-free’ and prevent conflict diamonds from entering the legitimate trade.